 - (13) The 2020-21 Internal Audit Plan resource was approved by the Audit & Performance Review Committee on the 4 March 2020.
 The plan set out the combined resource required for internal assurance activity to be completed by the Service's Audit & Review Manager and the Authority's shared service internal audit arrangements with Devon Audit Partnership.
 The latter conforms to the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit in public service organisations. - (14) Due to the Covid-19 pandemic, the plan was not fully delivered, with internal audit resource reassigned to an assurance role as part of the business continuity arrangements.
-The plan was subsequently reprioritised and internal audits completed on higher priority subjects.
-The Authority also participates in the biennial National Fraud Initiative scheme.
-A new data matching exercise was completed in 2020-21, with results being due for release to participants to review. - (15) The Service has a Strategic Health & Safety Committee which meets quarterly to monitor health, safety and welfare of employees as per section 2(7) of the Health and Safety at Work Act 1974.
-All representative bodies (trades unions) recognised by the Authority, i.e. the Fire Brigades Union, the Fire and Rescue Services Association, the Fire Officers Association and UNISON are invited to sit on this Committee. - (16) The Human Resources Management and Development Committee receives a report on the Health, Safety and Wellbeing of the Service which is positively received.
-The report helps the Committee to monitor and question performance in these areas on behalf of the Authority. - (17) The Organisational Safety and Assurance Manager attends the National Fire Chiefs Council (NFCC) Health & Safety meetings and chairs the regional NFCC Health & Safety meetings.
-The Health and Safety Manager has assumed the responsibility for this from January 2021. - (18) A governance framework has been prepared for change management, which defines roles and responsibilities and outlines the methodology that will be applied as the Service adopts a centralised Portfolio office approach to all requests for strategic change.
+The plan was subsequently re-prioritised and internal audits completed on higher priority subjects.
+Based on the completed audit work and knowledge from previous years, it is the view of Internal Audit that the systems in operation within the Service demonstrate a reasonable level of internal control. - (15) The Authority also participates in the biennial National Fraud Initiative scheme.
+A new data matching exercise was completed in 2020-21, with results being due for release to participants to review. - (16) The Service has a Strategic Health & Safety Committee which meets quarterly to monitor health, safety and welfare of employees as per section 2(7) of the Health and Safety at Work Act 1974.
+All representative bodies (trades unions) recognised by the Authority, i.e. the Fire Brigades Union, the Fire and Rescue Services Association, the Fire Officers Association and UNISON are invited to sit on this Committee. - (17) The Human Resources Management and Development Committee receives a report on the Health, Safety and Wellbeing of the Service which is positively received.
+The report helps the Committee to monitor and question performance in these areas on behalf of the Authority. - (18) The Organisational Safety and Assurance Manager attends the National Fire Chiefs Council (NFCC) Health & Safety meetings and chairs the regional NFCC Health & Safety meetings.
+The Health and Safety Manager has assumed the responsibility for this from January 2021. - (19) A governance framework has been prepared for change management, which defines roles and responsibilities and outlines the methodology that will be applied as the Service adopts a centralised Portfolio office approach to all requests for strategic change.